-If the total net asset value of a Sub-Fund, or Share Class within a Sub-Fund, has fallen below or failed to reach a value required for that Sub-Fund or Share Class to be managed with economic efficiency; or if there is a substantial change in the political, economic or monetary environment; or as part of a rationalisation, the Company may decide to redeem all Shares of the corresponding Share Class(es) at the net asset value (taking into account the actual investment realisation rates and expenses) as at the valuation date or time at which this decision takes effect.
+If the total net asset value of a Sub-Fund or a Share Class within a Sub-Fund has fallen below or failed to reach a value required for that Sub-Fund or Share Class to be managed with economic efficiency; or if there is a substantial change in the political, economic and monetary environment; or as part of a rationalisation; the general meeting of shareholders or the Board of Directors of the Company may decide to redeem all Shares of the corresponding Share Class(es) at the net asset value (taking into account the actual investment realisation rates and expenses) as at the valuation day or time at which the decision takes effect.

 Please refer to the "LIQUIDATION OF THE COMPANY AND ITS SUB-FUNDS; MERGER OF SUB-FUNDS" section of the Luxembourg Prospectus for further details on the liquidation process.
-Information on the powers of the Directors of the Company to merge the Sub-Funds or a Sub-Fund with another undertaking for collective investment as well as on the general meeting of shareholders for the liquidation and merger of Sub-Funds may also be found in that section.
+Information on the powers of the Board of Directors of the Company to merge Sub-Funds or a Sub-Fund with another undertaking for collective investment as well as on the general meeting of shareholders for the liquidation and merger of Sub-Funds may also be found in that section.